electron-userland/electron-builder/docs/donate.md

-Support us with a donation and help us continue our activities.
+We do this open source work in our free time.
+If you'd like us to invest more time on it, please donate.
 Donation can be used to increase some issue priority.

 Donate with [Donorbox](https://donorbox.org/electron-builder), [PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=W6V79R2RGCCHL) or [Bitcoin](#bitcoin).